How to build a heritage app

 Our development costs start off at £10,000, although the average heritage app we build costs in the region of £25-45k from start to finish.
 The larger projects where we operate as the experience directors and consultants – defining the experience, making the content, developing the app – can cost between £70-£100k.

 There are businesses out there that offer DIY app development services, offering ‘cookie cutter’ heritage apps; the type where you can change the colour theme and drop in your own content in the predefined boxes.
-This might get you an app for £500 – £1000, but you have to question whether the user experience is worth it.
-Do you have any experience with building apps, specifically?
-And what is the knock on effect or cost of a poorly built app with terrible user experience.
+This might get you an app for £500 – £1000, but you have to question whether the user experience has sufficient impact.
+You have to ask, what the knock on effect or cost of a poorly built app with terrible user experience is.

-This was the case with The Lost Palace app.
-For this build, Historic Royal Palaces worked with us, designers Chomko & Rosier, and theatre company Uninvited Guests to immerse visitors in the surroundings of Whitehall Palace and its hive of activity – even though the palace burned to the ground over 300 years ago.
+For The Lost Palaces app, we worked alongside designers Chomko & Rosier, and theatre company Uninvited Guests to immerse visitors in the history of Whitehall Palace – a site that burned to the ground over 300 years ago.

 A clear and well-structured brief will help you refine your ideas and paint a picture of your app before its build has even begun, making it easy for you to decide which creative partners are most suited to telling your story, in the right way and at the right price.
 Alternatively, hire a fantastic app development agency to organise it for you.
 Was that subtle?